PaLeroy/phd_defense/talk.md

 ## Experiments

-- In 3M, every methods work.
+- In 3M, all methods work.

 - In 3S5Z:
     - Indepedent methods struggle,